Quilting

 The importance of scale

-I decided to make this cute little bunny toy as a quick baby present for my friend because it's looking likely that the baby quilt I'm planning won't be finished before she is born.
+I decided to make this cute little bunny toy as a quick baby present for my friend because it’s looking likely that the baby quilt I’m planning won’t be finished before she is born.
 So I downloaded the pattern from the Alabama Chanin site and printed it up, cut out the pieces.
-But they didn't make… Continue reading The importance of scale
+But they didn’t make sense when you put them together.
+The pocket is massively huge, the apron doesn’t reach the sides of the body piece and the ear insides are bigger than the actual ears.
+To illustrate, I overlapped the pieces.

 Alabama Chanin · EQ7 · Inklingo · Quilting